iress/cloudfront-auth/README.md

     1. Client Id from the application created in our previous step (can be found at the bottom of the general tab)
     1. Base Url
         1. This is named the 'Org URL' and can be found in the top right of the Dashboard tab.
-1. Execute `./build.sh` in the downloaded directory to build a custom package, or `./build.sh okta_native` to build a generic package.
-NPM will run to download dependencies.
+1. Decide on whether you want to use a custom package or a generic package
-    1. If using a custom package, an RSA key will be generated.
+    * For a custom package, execute `./build.sh` in the downloaded directory.
+An RSA key will be generated.
 Choose `OKTA Native` as the authorization method and enter the values for Base URL (Org URL), Client ID, PKCE Code Verifier Length, Redirect URI, and Session Duration.
-    1. If using a generic package, create the following parameters in AWS Systems Manager, where `{name}` is the name that you will give the Lambda authentication function:
+    * For a generic package, execute `./build.sh okta_native` in the downloaded directory.
+Create the parameters below in the AWS Systems Manager Parameter Store in the `us-east-1` region.
+Replace `{name}` with the name that you will give the Lambda authentication function.
         * `/{name}/base-url` (e.g. `https://my-org.okta.com`)
         * `/{name}/client-id` (from the OKTA application)
         * `/{name}/domain-name` (e.g. `my-site.cloudfront.net`)